Blockheads-5921/5921-Blockheads-PowerPlay/README.md

 A: It doesn't really matter, just put your stuff in a file in teamcode.

 Q: Where are the motors and things defined?
-A: For this codebase, Teamcode/java/org/firstinspires/ftc/teamcode/common/HardwareDrive.java
+A: For this codebase, Teamcode/src/main/java/org/firstinspires/ftc/teamcode/common/HardwareDrive.java

 Q: What do I need to add to Android Studio to program for FTC?
-A: IdeaVim, or an equivalent.
+A: IdeaVim, or an equivalent (not really).
 You can install IdeaVim in File>Settings>Plugins.